Emurgo/cardano-serialization-lib/README.md

 ## Benefits of using this library

 Serialization/deserialization code is automatically generated from Cardano's official specification, which guarantees it can easily stay up to date!
-We do this using an EMURGO-written tool called [cddl-codegen](https://github.com/Emurgo/cddl-codegen) which be re-use to automatically generate a Rust library for Cardano metadata specifications!
+We do this using an EMURGO-written tool called [cddl-codegen](https://github.com/Emurgo/cddl-codegen) which can be re-uses for otehr tasks such as automatically generate a Rust library for Cardano metadata specifications!

-It is also very easy to create scripts in Rust or WASM to share with stake pools of embed inside an online tool.
+It is also very easy to create scripts in Rust or WASM to share with stake pools, or even embed inside an online tool!
 No more crazy cardano-cli bash scripts!

 Powerful and flexible enough to be used to power wallets and exchanges!
 (Yes, it's used in production!)